 Emphasize professionalism and encourage new employees’ ability to see themselves through the eyes of their colleagues; this is the first step to taking personal responsibility for their behavior.

 The First-Time ManagerAMACOM

-Emphasize a judgment-free, curious approach to problem solving, gathering information and being open to what the data shows.
+Emphasize a judgment-free, curious approach to problem-solving, gathering information and being open to what the data shows.
 Show that sometimes the best options are the province of employees who’ve been around and dealt with similar problems.
-Here, respect for colleagues and an ability to listen comes in handy.
+Here, respect for colleagues and an ability to listen come in handy.

 Etiquette for Remote Workers

 Make it clear to new hires that working remotely still requires the same high level of professionalism you would expect if they were in the office.
 For instance, punctuality is still important.
 Be aware that communicating remotely often leaves out nuances and nonverbal cues that are more easily understood in person, so be sure you are clear and understood.
 Emphasize respect for co-workers.